 I do have one good habit along this line.
 Every idea, no matter how big, small or weird, goes into Evernote.
 Period.

 Coming up with ideas has never been an issue for me.
-I a habit for culling those ideas and doing something with them.
+I have a habit for culling those ideas and doing something with them.